Dr. Martens

 Dr. Martens, also known as Doc Martens, Docs, or DMs, is a British footwear and clothing brand.
-Although most known for its footwear, it also makes a range of accessories, including clothing and bags.
+Although most known for its durable footwear, it also makes a range of accessories, including clothing and bags.
 The footwear is distinguished by its air-cushioned sole, upper shape, welted construction, and yellow stitching.
 The company's global head office and design studio is located in Camden Town, London.

 Dr. Martens manufactures in the UK (at the brand's historic Cobbs lane factory in Wollaston, Northamptonshire), China, Vietnam, Laos, and Thailand.
 The company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 According to the BBC, "the company still makes more than half of its revenues from the original 1460 boot and sister product the 1461 shoe.
 The numbers refer to the dates they were introduced — 1 April 1960 and 1961."

 History

 Founding

 Klaus Märtens was a doctor in the German Army during World War II.
-After he injured his ankle while skiing in 1945, he found that his standard-issue army boots were too uncomfortable on his injured foot.
-While recuperating, he designed improvements to the boots, with soft leather and air-padded soles made of tyres.
+After he injured his ankle while skiing in 1945, he designed improvements to his boots.
 When the war ended and Germans looted valuables from their own cities, Märtens purchased leather from a shoemaker's shop.
 With that leather he made himself a pair of boots with air-cushioned soles.

-In 1947, Märtens did not have much success selling his shoes until he met up with an old university friend Herbert Funck in Munich.
+In 1947, Märtens did not have much success selling his shoes until he met up with an old university friend, Herbert Funck, in Munich.
 Funck was intrigued by the new shoe design, and the two went into business that year in Seeshaupt, Germany, using discarded rubber shaped by moulds.
 The comfortable soles were a big hit with housewives, with 80 percent of sales in the first decade to women over the age of 40.